 Recommended Equipment

-- 7-inch boule banneton basket or proofing bowl or an 8-inch batard (oval) banneton basket or proofing bowl
+- A 7-inch boule banneton basket or an 8-inch batard (oval) banneton basket

-- Dutch oven safe at high temperatures (400-500F), or a high heat safe ceramic dish with a lid.
-I recommend using a dutch oven no bigger than 1-2 inches than the size of your sourdough boule (in my case, 7-inch banneton bowl and 8.5-inch dutch oven).
-This is to encourage the loaf to rise tall in height, not wide and flat.
-I also recommend not too tall of a dutch oven in order to keep the convection and steam close to the top of the bread as it cooks.
-My dutch oven is 6 inches tall.
+- Use a Dutch oven or a high-heat safe ceramic dish with a lid, capable of withstanding temperatures between 400-500°F. I recommend choosing a Dutch oven that’s 1-2 inches larger than your banneton basket (for example, I use a 7-inch banneton bowl and an 8.5-inch Dutch oven).
+This helps the loaf rise tall, not spread wide.
+Avoid using a Dutch oven that's too tall to keep the steam and convection close to the top of the bread as it bakes.
+My Dutch oven is 6 inches tall.

-- A wire cooling rack to allow the bread to cool completely.
-This prevents a soggy, hard bottom.
+- A wire cooling rack to ensure the bread cools completely.

-- A silicone bread sling can make transferring the boule to and from the Dutch Oven super easy.
+- A silicone bread sling makes transferring the boule to and from the Dutch Oven a breeze.

-- A sourdough starter temperature control device is super convenient for guaranteeing your starter is kept at a steady temperature so that it rises timely for whipping up some bread dough.
+- A sourdough starter temperature control device is a handy tool to keep your starter at a steady temperature, ensuring it rises properly for making bread dough.

 - Don't want to make a starter from scratch?
-This Sourdough Starter Culture packet gives you a head start with a dehydrated gluten-free sourdough starter culture and directions to follow to maintain it for years to come.
-I love this website because there's also cheesemaking, yogurt, kombucha, and fermented vegetable kits.
-(Use the code WONDERS15X on Cultures For Health's website to get 15% off!)
-The GF starter is also available for purchase on Amazon here.
+This Sourdough Starter Culture packet gives you a head start with a dehydrated gluten-free starter and easy-to-follow directions for long-term maintenance.
+I love this site because they also offer kits for cheesemaking, yogurt, kombucha, and fermented vegetables.
+(Use code WONDERS15X at Cultures For Health to get 15% off!)
+You can also find the GF starter on Amazon here.

 Gluten Free Sourdough Bread Baking Schedule

-Below is a guide as to when and how to prepare the starter and the dough.
-If you keep your starter out at room temperature and it's a really active starter, you could technically make and bake the bread in one day, after a single feeding.
-The first feeding the evening before is mainly to get refrigerated starters active again, or to bulk up small starters.
+Here’s a guide for when and how to prepare your starter and dough.
+If your starter is kept at room temperature and is very active, you could technically make and bake the bread in one day after a single feeding.
+The first evening feeding is mainly to revive refrigerated starters or bulk up small ones.

 Day Two (Baking Day)

-- In the morning, discard and feed the starter again (repeat same gram ratios as last night).
-Place it in a slightly warm place and allow it to reach peak rise, between 2 to 4 hours.
+- In the morning, discard and feed the starter again, using the same ratios as the night before.
+Place it in a slightly warm spot and let it rise to its peak, about 2 to 4 hours.

-- Once the starter is at peak rise, mix up the ingredients for the bread dough, shape the boule and place into a banneton bowl, and allow to rise for another 3 to 5 hours.
+- Once the starter is at its peak, mix the dough ingredients, shape the boule, and place it in a banneton bowl.
+Let it rise for another 3 to 5 hours.

-- An hour before baking, preheat the oven with the dutch oven in it.
+- An hour before baking, preheat the oven with the Dutch oven inside.

-- Bake the bread, around 1 hour to 1 hour 20 minutes.
+- Bake the bread for about 1 hour to 1 hour 20 minutes, until 210 F.

-- Allow the bread to cool for at-least 6 hours, but preferably overnight.
-This allows the inside of the bread to soften.
-Loaves cut into too soon will dry out and become tough.
+- Let the bread cool for at-least 4-6 hours to allow the inside to soften.
+Cutting into it too soon will make it dry and tough.

 - Enjoy!